-CTX-8371 - bispecific antibody that targets PD-1 and PD-L1
+CTX-8371 - a bispecific antibody that targets PD-1 and PD-L1

 CTX-8371 is a bispecific antibody that binds to both PD-1 and PD-L1, the targets of well-known and widely used checkpoint inhibitor antibodies.
 Preclinical studies demonstrate that CTX-8371 has the ability to outperform PD-1, PD-L1, and combinations of the two to activate T-cells in in vitro assays.
 In mouse xenografts, treatment with CTX-8371 led to significantly greater tumor growth control and longer survival than treatment with a PD-1 inhibitor alone, a PD-L1 inhibitor alone or the combination of PD-1 and PD-L1 inhibitors.
 IND-enabling studies with CTX-8371 were initiated in August 2020 and are generally progressing well.
-Our contract development manufacturing organization, Fujifilm Diosynth Biotechnologies (see Note 10 to the financial statements contained in this Form 10-Q for further description of Fujifilm agreement) experienced delays with its supply chain management, leading to a delay in the GMP manufacturing of CTX-8371.
-In March 2022, the GMP manufacturing campaign started.
-Based on the timeline provided by Fujifilm for the GMP manufacturing campaign, we are currently targeting an IND submission for CTX-8371 in the first quarter of 2023.
+Our contract development manufacturing organization, Fujifilm Diosynth Biotechnologies (see Note 10 to the financial statements contained in this Form 10-Q for further description of Fujifilm agreement) experienced delays with its supply chain management, leading to a delay in the good manufacturing practice ("GMP") manufacturing of CTX-8371.
+The GMP manufacturing campaign of CTX-8371 was completed in the second quarter of 2022.
+Based on the timeline for the remaining IND-enabling activities, we are currently targeting an IND submission for CTX-8371 in the first quarter of 2023.